UVVM/UVVM/GETTING_STARTED.md

 You should start by first understanding and trying out the Utility Library.
 The basics here could be covered in less than one hour.
 The UVVM Utility Library has a *very* low user threshold - according to all users so far.
 * Read the [README-file for UVVM Utility Library](https://github.com/UVVM/UVVM/blob/master/README_UVVM_Utility_Library.md) to get a first introduction to why, what and how.
 * Go through the powerpoint 'Making a simple, structured and efficient VHDL testbench – Step-by-step' linked to from the README-file
+* Note that

 ## For developers with no previous UVVM experience: Step 2
 To compile Utility Library related VHDL files you can do the following:
-- To compile Utility Library only:
+1. To compile Utility Library only:
-  a.
-Using Modelsim/Questasim project files:
+  1. Using Modelsim/Questasim project files:
      Double click on uvvm_util/sim/uvvm_util.mpf (may have to relate file extension to simulator)
   1. Running commands inside Modelsim/Questasim/RivieraPro/ActiveHDL:
      Run do-file: uvvm_util/script/compile_src.do